How Many Days Is One Million Seconds

 Comprehensive Overview of Time Measurement

-To fully appreciate the conversion of seconds to days, it's helpful to delve into the broader context of time measurement.
+To fully appreciate the conversion of seconds to days, it's helpful to dig into the broader context of time measurement.
 The concept of time has evolved significantly throughout history, leading to the standardized units we use today.

 Historical Context